The Raccoons: Production

 The Raccoons franchise was originally conceived by Canadian TV personality Kevin Gillis in the 1970s, while appearing in shows like Celebrity Cooks and Yes You Can.
 The initial idea for the show was created by Gillis and columnist Gary Dunford.
 They drew their inspiration for Ralph Raccoon from a dilemma that happened at a cottage in Ottawa.
 Dunford backed out, but Gillis took his idea to Ottawa lawyer Sheldon S. Wiseman, who saw a potential in Gillis' idea and put together a large group of animators, musicians and writers to create the first special to star the characters known as The Christmas Raccoons.
-Production on the special began in 1979 and was completed the following year, and the special was broadcast on December 17, 1980 on CBC Television.
+Production on the special began in 1979 and was completed the following year, and the special was broadcast on 17 December 1980 on CBC Television.
 It was also aired in many countries all over the world, including the U.S. and the United Kingdom.
 The special was a huge hit and its success resulted in two sequel specials The Raccoons on Ice and The Raccoons and the Lost Star and a direct-to-video special, The Raccoons: Let's Dance!.

 In 1981, US television networks CBS, NBC and ABC approached Sheldon Wiseman about producing a 13-episode "Raccoons" television series.
 In 1984, the Canadian Broadcasting Corporation and the Disney Channel began funding on the television series, which cost about $4.5 million to make.
-In the U.S., the show was run on The Disney Channel from July 4, 1985 until August 28, 1992.
+In the U.S., the show was run on The Disney Channel from 4 July 1985 until 28 August 1992.
 In Canada, it was shown on CBC on Monday evenings for the first season and was shown in a block consisting of The Wonderful World of Disney and Jim Henson's Fraggle Rock on Sundays for the next two seasons before moving to Wednesdays in its fourth, sharing an hour block with The Beachcombers and then eventually Tuesdays in its fifth and final season.